Distributed Vehicular Computing at the Dawn of 5G: a Survey: Data Analytics: Technologies and Methodologies Integration.

-Cooperation among ITS entities (e.g. smartphones, vehicles, lampposts, traffic lights, or other RSUs) is a key enabler of future road traffic management systems.
-These elements generate both mobility and service-related data.
-This data is heterogeneous, large in volume, and random in nature.
-In most future vehicular networks applications, analysing this data and extracting useful and relevant information on time requires an efficient data analytics architecture.
-This architecture must support multiple data sources, enable data streaming (to achieve low latency), and allow developers to plug-in queries and algorithms from different origins.
-Besides that, it should be resilient and available 24/7 to accommodate the large number of data sources and consumers, scale linearly with growing data, and provide fast recovery with no loss of data in case of failure~\cite{amini2017big}.
+Road users and elements (e.g., Pedestrians' smartphones, vehicles, lampposts, traffic lights, or other RSUs) generate both mobility and service-related data which is heterogeneous and large in volume.
+Analysing this data and extracting useful and relevant information in real-time requires an efficient data analytics architecture.
+This architecture must support multiple data sources, allow large data volumes, enable data streaming (to achieve low latency), and allow developers to plug-in queries and machine learning algorithms.
+A variety of specific technologies and frameworks can be combined to actually realize such an architecture, we briefly describe some of the most common technologies and frameworks.
+Additionally, we study several specific architectures from literature and two case studies.